SJTU-PLV/direct-refinement-popl24-artifact/README.md

   See the `Evaluation of soundness and proof effort` section.

-## Installation
+## 3. Installation

 ###  Requirements

-This artifact is based on CompCertO and CompCert v3.10.
+This artifact is based on the most recent version of CompCertO which is in turn based on CompCert v3.10.
 You can find the user manual of CompCert [here](http://compcert.inria.fr/man/).

 - If you are using the VM, all the required software have already been installed on the virtual machine.

-- If you prefer to compile the source code on your own computer, then We recommend using the `opam` package manager to set up a build environment.
+- If you prefer to compile the source code on your own computer, then we recommend using the `opam` package manager to set up a build environment in Linux.
-We have tested the building on Linux with the following shell commands.
+We have tested the following building commands in the Linux shell (Ubuntu 22.04).
 ```
     # Initialize opam (if you haven't used it before)
     opam init --bare